Keep an eye out on this page as we add more commonly asked questions and answers as the next festival approaches.

 Orders are shipped Australia-wide through Australia Post every Wednesday.
-After we have received your order and it is posted, you can expect your order in 2-3 business days.
+After receiving your order and it is posted, you can expect your order in 2-3 business days.

-Please note that our shipping guidelines are based on the estimated time of arrival from the dispatch date, not the date your order is placed.
+Please note that our shipping guidelines are based on the estimated arrival time from the dispatch date, not the date your order is placed.

-No. If you hold a valid day pass or weekend pass for when the tournament is being run – you can play in the tournament free of charge.
+No. You can play in the tournament free of charge if you hold a valid day pass or weekend pass for when the tournament is being run.

 Yes!
 We provide standard controllers for all tournaments, but if you want to bring in your own controller, that’s perfectly all right.
 Any third-party controllers with non-standard features like turbo buttons or auto-fire are not allowed.
 Arcade sticks for fighting games are 100% okay.

-Gamecube controllers will be provided for Smash Bros tournaments, but players wishing to bring their own controllers (including Wii Remotes) are encouraged.
+Gamecube controllers will be provided for Smash Bros tournaments.
+Still, players wishing to bring their own controllers (including Wii Remotes) are encouraged.
 Please note that any controllers brought by players need to be clearly labelled not to get confused with AVCon supplied equipment.
 It is a player’s responsibility to ensure the safekeeping of their equipment.

-No, we have a set of accounts for each console and PC for use to allow for a fair and competitive playing field.
+No, we have a set of accounts for each console and PC to allow for a fair and competitive playing field.

 We require a photo ID for access to any MA15+ areas – this includes drivers licences, proof-of-age cards, and school IDs.
 R18+ areas will only accept government-issued IDs (so no school IDs).

-For access to an MA15+ tournament, a minor under the age of 15 must be accompanied at all times during their stay in the area by an adult (who possesses a photo ID) exercising parental control.
-They do not have to be a parent, but they need to be willing to be responsible for the child while they are in the area.
-This is a requirement of South Australian law.
+Minors must be accompanied by an adult (who possesses a photo ID) exercising parental control during the MA15+ tournament.
+They do not have to be a parent, but they need to be willing to be responsible for the child while they are in the area, and this is a requirement of South Australian law.